Conservative stochastic 2-dimensional Cahn-Hilliard equation: Introduction

 To overcome this difficulty, we use two approaches to study (\ref{1.1}).
 First we follow the idea in \cite{Debussche:2003du}, \cite{Mourrat:2015uo} and \cite{Rockner:2015uh} to split the solution to $X=Y+{Z}$, where ${Z}(t)=\int_{0}^t e^{-\frac{(t-s)}{2}A^2}BdW_s$.
-Similarly as in $\Phi_2^4$ case, $Y$ should have better regularity than the solution to (\ref{1.1}) and satisfy the following \emph{shifted equation}:
+Similarly as in the $\Phi_2^4$ case, $Y$ has better regularity than the solution to (\ref{1.1}) and satisfies the following \emph{shifted equation}:

 where $Z(t)=\int_0^te^{-\frac{t-s}{2}A^2}BdW_s$.
-We can obtain the existence and uniqueness of the solution to (\ref{1.3}).
-Due to the lack of a uniform $L^p$-estimate for any $p>1$, the fixed point arguments in \cite{Debussche:2003du} and \cite{Mourrat:2015uo} fail in our case since we only have uniform $H^{-1}$-estimate (see Theorem \ref{t6.5}), which is not strong enough to obtain a local unique solution.
-Our argument is based on the classical compactness argument.
+In this paper we obtain the existence and uniqueness of the solution to (\ref{1.3}).
+The fixed point arguments for local well-posedness in \cite{Debussche:2003du} and \cite{Mourrat:2015uo}only hold for initial values in $\mathcal{C}^{-\frac{4}{3}+}$.
+Due to the singularity of the noise and the lack of a maximum principle and a uniform $L^p$-estimate, we only have a uniform $H^{-1}$-estimate (see Theorem \ref{t6.5}), which is not strong enough to combine it with local well-posedness (see Remark \ref{r4.7.2}).
+Instead, our argument is based on a classical compactness argument.
 We obtain the existence of global solutions starting from the uniform $H^{-1}$-estimate directly.
-Moreover we consider the solutions in $H^{-1}$ and use the $L^4$-integrability to obtain the uniqueness of (\ref{1.3}).
+Moreover we consider the solutions in $H^{-1}$ and use the $L^4$-integrability to obtain uniqueness for (\ref{1.3}).